Flow¶

 )

-class GroupBy(group_by='', merge='')[исходный код]
+- class GroupBy(group_by='', merge='')[исходный код]¶

 Group values.

-Data is added during fill().
-Groups dictionary is available as groups attribute. groups is a mapping of keys (defined by group_by and merge) to lists of items with the same key.
+fill().
+Groups dictionary is available asgroupsattribute.groupsis a mapping of keys (defined by group_by and merge) to lists of items with the same key.group_by defines distinct hashable results for values from different groups.
+It is a dot-separated formatting string.
+Only the context part of the value is used for grouping (see

-group_by is a function that returns distinct hashable results for values from different groups.
-It can be also a dot-separated formatting string.
-In that case only the context part of the value is used (see context.format_context). group_by can be a tuple of strings or callables.
-In that case the hash value will be combined from each part of the tuple.
-A tuple may be used when not all parts of context can be always rendered (that would lead to an error or an empty string if they were combined into one formatting string).
+context.format_context). group_by can be a tuple of strings.
+In that case the hash value is combined from each part of the tuple.
+A tuple may be used when not all parts of context can be rendered (that would lead to an error or an empty string if they were combined into one formatting string).An empty string represents the entire context.
+The default arguments add all values from the flow into one group (that is merge takes priority over group_by).

 Изменено в версии 0.6: group_by is no longer a function.